Celebrity Infinity: Service history

 The ship's maiden voyage was originally scheduled for 3 February 2001, a 14-day cruise from Port Everglades in Fort Lauderdale through the Panama Canal before arriving in San Diego for her inaugural season.
 However, the voyage was later postponed by one month to 3 March 2001.
 Her inaugural season also included cruises to Hawaii before she headed to Alaska in summer 2001, joining fleet-mate Mercury.

 Since 2002, she has also cruised to South America, Antarctica, the Caribbean from San Juan, Puerto Rico and Fort Lauderdale, and Europe from Harwich and throughout the Mediterranean.

 On 3 June 2016, while docking in Ketchikan, Alaska, the ship crashed into the dock on her port side, causing a 10 to 15 ft scrape along her bow above the waterline and heavily damaged the dock.
 Winds were reportedly gusting to 45 mph from the ship's starboard side at the time of the accident, which accelerated the ship's approach.
 There were no reported injuries or pollution caused by the incident.
 In addition to the damage to the ship, the collision caused $2–3 million in damage to the dock.
 The ship was quickly repaired and resumed sailing following the collision.

 In summer 2020, Celebrity Infinity was scheduled to sail in the Mediterranean, but the COVID-19 pandemic forced the cancellation of the season.
 Following the cruise line's pause in operations, she is scheduled to resume sailing from Port Everglades on 25 June 2022, sailing weekly Caribbean voyages.
 Beginning in summer 2023, the ship will be stationed year-round in the Mediterranean, making it the first time Celebrity will have a year-round operation in the region.

 COVID-19 pandemic

 On 23 March 2020, two crew members reportedly tested positive for the coronavirus, raising concerns among crew members of their safety while on board.
 On 14 April 2020, nearly two weeks after a crew member died aboard the ship, a class action lawsuit was filed on behalf of over a thousand Celebrity employees over the company's allegedly inadequate response measures to outbreaks aboard its ships.

+Post-Covid

+On February 15, 2026, the ship completely lost power during a cruise near Piraeus, Greece.
+Four tugboats towed the helpless ship into port and its subsequent cruise was canceled.